Ilie-Ioan/C--Learning/README.md

 These concepts are crucial for developing low-level programs that interact directly with the operating system.

-## Upcoming Concepts

-In the next stages, I will be learning the following intermediate and advanced C++ topics:

 ## Future Projects

 In addition to the ATM system, Student Management System and Keylogger Program the following projects will be implemented as I progress further in the course: